DakuwoN/iLearn/Weekly Logs/June-Weekly.md

 ### 😬 Struggles

+- A session I had with Pelumi, visualizing an algorithm.

 ### 🎯 Focus for Week 5

 - Gained some experienced and formed some habit, but lets become more consistent with this workflow.

+- Brand myself better through Twitch streaming.